BTCMarkets/API/README.md

 # BTC Markets Developer API

 # API v3
-We are launching a new version of trading API that includes several improvements and new features.
+We have recently launched a new version of trading API that includes several improvements and new features.

 We encourage using our latest API for any new trading projects.